-- That sufficient infrastructure is in place to meet an increase in demand arising from the development. - How facilities are adaptable to future occupiers, including where relevant the ability to subdivide offices. - The utilisation of latest technologies wherever possible, with regard to deliveries, lighting, security and noise emissions. - 5.15 While the Neighbourhood Plan supports the development of retail and employment locations, it seeks to ensure that this does not negatively affect existing occupiers or nearby residents.
+Major retail and employment proposals must demonstrate that sufficient infrastructure is in place to meet an increase in demand and must utilise latest technologies wherever possible.

+5.15 While the Neighbourhood Plan supports the development of retail and employment locations, it seeks to ensure that this does not negatively affect existing occupiers or nearby residents.
 Therefore, it is important that infrastructure can accommodate any growth in employment or retail facilities.
 The flexibility of retail and employment centres to adapt to new technology is important and the Neighbourhood Plan seeks to ensure new developments are technologically advanced enough to remain in use and to remain successful for a considerable period of time.